Textualize/textual/docs/introduction.md

 We want our Stopwatch widget to have two states: a default state with a Start and Reset button; and a _started_ state with a Stop button.
 When a stopwatch is started it should also have a green background and bold text.

-We can accomplish this with by defining a _CSS class_.
+We can accomplish this with a CSS _class_.
 Not to be confused with a Python class, a CSS class is like a tag you can add to a widget to modify its styles.

 Here's the new CSS: